gary-rowe/DropwizardEmberData/README.md

 1. The application will log to the browser console
 2. There is a model called Post with a `title` and `body` linked to a data store
 3. There is a simple route that only gets the Post with id=1 (the path `posts` is implied through Ember naming conventions)
-4. The `RESTAdapter` is configured to create URL paths using the template `/api/posts/{id}.json` which makes the simulated RESTful API easier
+4. The `RESTAdapter` is configured to create URL paths using the template `/api/posts/{id}` which makes the simulated RESTful API easier
 5. The data store uses Ember Data revision 12 and references the `RESTAdapter`

 # Well that was easy!
 What next?

-For a much bigger scale application involving a [Maven](http://maven.apache.org)-built [Dropwizard](http://dropwizard.codahale.com) back end combined with a [Grunt.js](http://gruntjs.com)-built front end see my other public repos (TODO).
+For a much bigger scale application involving a [Maven](http://maven.apache.org)-built [Dropwizard](http://dropwizard.codahale.com) back end combined with a [Grunt.js](http://gruntjs.com)-built front end see my other public repos (they're on my to do list).

 # Where does the ASCII art for the banner come from?